Luxembourg–Ukraine relations

-Luxembourg–Ukraine relations — a set of international bilateral relations between Ukraine and Luxembourg, as well as cooperation between the two countries in international organizations and other international institutions.
+Luxembourg–Ukraine relations are the bilateral relations between Ukraine and Luxembourg.

 The Grand Duchy of Luxembourg is represented in Ukraine through the Embassy in Prague (Czech Republic).
 Ukraine is represented in Luxembourg through the embassy in Brussels (Belgium).

+Luxembourg is a member of the European Union, which Ukraine applied for in 2022.

 Luxembourg's recognition of Ukraine's state independence

-The Grand Duchy of Luxembourg recognized the independence of Ukraine together with other EU countries on December 31, 1991.
-Diplomatic relations were established on July 1, 1992 by exchange of notes.
+The Grand Duchy of Luxembourg recognized the independence of Ukraine together with other EU countries on 31 December 1991.
+Diplomatic relations were established on 1 July 1992 by exchange of notes.